Y-Sanjana/ROSyssey_2026/Day3_teleop_micro_ros.md

 | MPU-6050 SDA | 13 |
 | MPU-6050 SCL | 14 |

-> ⚠️ **Pin conflicts exist in this version** — GPIO 25/26/27 are shared between motor driver and encoders, and GPIO 14 is shared between LEFT_IN2 and SCL.
-Fix before deploying.

 ---

 ## Step 0 — Edit credentials before flashing